Grooming of German Shorthaired Pointer

 Is DeShedding Shampoo For Dogs Effective?

-Yes, it's twice more effective if you use a good quality DeShedding Shampoo and Conditioner, like FURminator for instance, during shedding seasons, for whasing your dog
+Yes, it's twice more effective if you use a good quality DeShedding Shampoo and Conditioner, like FURminator for instance, during shedding seasons, for washing your dog

 When Does My GSP Puppy Normally Start To Shed?